tencentyun/qcloud-documents/product/管理与支持/政策与规范/英文版政策/TENCENT CLOUD – TERMS OF SERVICE.md

 **1.4 These Terms apply only to your use of Tencent Cloud's non-China located servers**

 For the avoidance of doubt, these Terms apply only if you use Tencent Cloud anywhere in the world, via a Tencent Cloud server located outside of the People's Republic of China.
-If you choose to use Tencent Cloud via a Tencent Cloud server located inside the People's Republic of China, your use of Tencent Cloud will be governed by the terms set out at [insert hyperlink to Chinese terms].
+If you choose to use Tencent Cloud via a Tencent Cloud server located inside the People's Republic of China, your use of Tencent Cloud will be governed by the terms set out at[ [腾讯云服务协议]](https://www.qcloud.com/document/product/301/1967).
 Further details about how you select a server for your use of Tencent Cloud is set out under the "Data Location Selection" section of the Privacy and Data Processing Policy.

 **1.5 Contacting us**